usnistgov/psc-ns3/src/psc/doc/source/intel-http.rst

     General trace for receiving an application packet of any kind.
 If the application packet was fragmented, only one line will be traced when the last fragment is received.
-This trace source is invoked for all application packets received (i.e. all the Responses).
+This trace source is invoked for all application packets received (i.e., all the Responses).
 This source makes available the received application packet (with the ``IntelHttpHeader``) and the address of the node that sent the packet.
 As the ``IntelHttpHeader`` is included, trace sinks can make use of the ``RequestType`` and ``NumberOfObjects``